OpenEvalProject/evals/manuscripts/elife-53367/v1/manuscript.md

 To further confirm the specific role of P70S6K in this cell cycle phenotype, this assay was repeated along with siRNA mediated P70S6K knockdown in the resistant NCI-H358 cell line (Figure 5—figure supplement 3).
 This approach demonstrated that specific ablation of P70S6K in this model resulted in a non-significant trend towards a shortened G2-arrest with both P70S6K siRNAs, and a greatly increased cell death both before (DBM) or after mitosis (DAM).
 While the non-significant decrease in G2-arrest observed upon siRNA-mediated knockdown of P70S6K may have been limited by potential heterogeneity in the level of knockdown achieved, the increase in cell death further suggests that dactolisib mediated inhibition of P70S6K is responsible for the sensitisation of lung adenocarcinoma cells to cisplatin treatment.

-## Response to dactolisib is dependent upon TP53 status
+### Response to dactolisib is dependent upon TP53 status

 A notable observation arising from this cell cycle analysis was the ability of dactolisib to increase apoptosis by preventing an unexpected cell cycle arrest in the TP53 null NCI-H358 cell line.
 Interestingly, this association between cell cycle arrest and cisplatin resistance can also be observed from the original analysis of signalling dynamics (Figure 1D, Figure 1—figure supplement 4).
 While both the NCI-H1299 and NCI-H358 cell lines are TP53 null, there was an increased expression of p21 following cisplatin treatment in the resistant NCI-H358 line, but not the sensitive NCI-H1299 line.
 Importantly, the increased p21 expression by NCI-H358 cells was also observed by western blotting of independent samples and was efficiently inhibited by both treatment with dactolisib (Figure 6A,B) and the specific knockdown of P70S6K with siRNA (Figure 6C).
 Taken together, this data suggests that P70S6K activity is necessary for promoting p21 expression in order to maintain cell cycle arrest following cisplatin treatment.
 However, in the absence of p53, we observed that this may potentially be mediated by the related transcription factor p63, which is elevated in the NCI-H358 line following treatment with cisplatin, and also inhibited by the addition of dactolisib (Figure 6A,B) or treatment with P70S6K siRNA (Figure 6C).

 ![Figure 6.](https://cdn.elifesciences.org/articles/53367/elife-53367-fig6-v1.jpg)

-**Figure 6.:** TP53 mutation status.(A) Western blotting on lysates from NCI-H358 and NCI-H1299 cells following a cisplatin pulse, with the addition of dactolisib (1 µM), as indicated.
+**Figure 6.:** (A) Western blotting on lysates from NCI-H358 and NCI-H1299 cells following a cisplatin pulse, with the addition of dactolisib (1 µM), as indicated.
 (B) Quantification of effects of dactolisib upon cisplatin induced p63 and p21 expression (n = 3, mean ± SD).
 (C) Western blotting on lysates from NCI-H358 cells, treated with P70S6K or control siRNA, as indicated, prior to and following a cisplatin pulse (n = 3, mean ± SD).
 (D) Apoptosis measured by propidium iodide staining for the sub-G1 population performed 72 hr following a cisplatin pulse with the addition of dactolisib (1 µM) as indicated (n = 3, mean ± SD).
 (E) Western blotting on lysates from A549 and NCI-H1573 cells, 48 hr following a cisplatin pulse, with the addition of dactolisib (1 µM), as indicated (n = 3, mean ± SD).
 (F) Western blotting across a second panel of lung adenocarcinoma cell lines.
 (G) Correlation between P70S6K phosphorylation and apoptosis, as measured by propidium iodide staining for the sub-G1 population, performed 72 hr following a cisplatin pulse (n = 3, mean ± SD).
 For all panels the statistical significance was determined by one-way ANOVA (***p<0.001, **p<0.01, *p<0.05).

 Given the potential role for p21 in mediating resistance to cisplatin in the NCI-H358 line, we investigated whether sensitisation by dactolisib would be generalizable across the original panel of 6 lung adenocarcinoma cell lines with differing TP53 status.
 In accordance with this hypothesis, and in line with the FUCCI single-cell imaging (Figure 5A), both the TP53 wildtype cell lines were significantly sensitised to cisplatin by the addition dactolisib, as was the resistant TP53 null line, NCI-H358 (Figures 2D, H and 6D).
 The sensitive TP53 null line, NCI-H1299, was not further sensitised and appeared to already be at the upper limit of apoptosis within this model.
 Also, in line with the FUCCI analysis, dactolisib was not able to increase cisplatin-induced apoptosis in the TP53 mutant line NCI-H1573, whilst it significantly antagonised cisplatin-induced apoptosis in the TP53 mutant NCI-H1975 line.